 Colorectal Cancer Screenings Should Start at 45 (Not 50), Cancer Society Says

-You'll need to be screened for colon and rectal cancers earlier than before, according to an updated recommended from the American Cancer Society.
+You'll need to be screened for colon and rectal cancers earlier than before, according to an updated recommendation from the American Cancer Society.

 #BreakingNews: American Cancer Society Updates #ColorectalCancer Screening Guideline https://t.co/pjgwa7zxp7— American Cancer Soc (@AmericanCancer) May 30, 2018